jaynecn/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

 GLOBAL BINDING - a function is on its own ie. not in an object, not a method.
 It is then part of the global scope.
 IMPLICIT BINDING - using the ${} syntax, you can refer to a specific key within the object.
+Implicit binding can be used with any method.
 For example, ${this.name}.
-Using 'this' means it is anonymised and the function can be used multiple times.
+Using 'this' means it is anonymised the dynamic.
+The function can then be used multiple times.
 This can save a lot of time coding.
 You can use this in a function to synchronise a piece of data with others eg. this.name = data.name

 NEW BINDING- Used in combination with implicit binding, you can use the ‘new’ keyword to create a brand new constructor function which uses the function created with implicit binding.
 Eg.  const louise = new Person('Louise', 22);